 - UK applicants who are Black, Chinese, Asian, Arabic, or of another non-white ethnicity

 - Graduates who are from the first generation in their family to go to university

 Applicants within the above categories are prioritised for interview under our 'diversity candidate' nomination process, alongside candidates nominated by our academic supervisors.

-Our interview panels include equal representation of male and female academics from both partner institutions.
+Our interview panels include equal representation of diversity, including male and female academics from both partner institutions.